pete-machine/torchbricks/README.md

 - [x] Make readme a notebook
 - [x] Automatically convert jupyter notebook to `README.md`
 - [x] Remove README.md header
+- [x] Make an export to onnx function
+- [x] Make it optional if gradients can be passed through NonTrainableBrick without weights being optimized
+- [ ] Update README.md to match the new bricks.
+  - [ ] Start with basic bricks example.
+  - [ ] Use loss-function to show that Phase decided on what is being executed.
+  - [ ] Introduce metrics by it-self in another example
+- [ ] Add onnx export example to the README.md
+- [ ] Ensure that all examples in the `README.md` are working with easy to use modules.
 - [ ] Use pymy or pyright to do static code checks.
-- [ ] Ensure that all examples in the `README.md` are working with easy to use modules.
-- [ ] Test: Make it optional if gradients can be passed through NonTrainableBrick without weights being optimized
 - [ ] Decide: Add phase as an internal state and not in the forward pass:
   - Minor Pros: Tracing (to get onnx model) requires only torch.Tensors only as input - we avoid making an adapter class.
   - Minor Cons: State gets hidden away - implicit instead of explicit.
   - Minor Pros: Similar to eval/training

+- [ ] Collection of helper modules.
+Preprocessors, Backbones, Necks/Upsamplers, ImageClassification, SemanticSegmentation, ObjectDetection
+  - [ ] All the modules in the README should be easy to import as actually modules.
+  - [ ] Make common brick collections: BricksImageClassification, BricksSegmentation, BricksPointDetection, BricksObjectDetection
+- [ ] Support preparing data in the dataloader?
+- [ ] Make common Visualizations with pillow - not opencv to not blow up the required dependencies.
+ImageClassification, Segmentation, ObjectDetection

 ## How does it really work?
 ????